 Breathe deeply: Arad sits 2,000 feet above sea level and is famous for its dry, pollution-free air and mild climate, ideal for asthma sufferers.
-The modern town was established by ex-kibbutzniks as a planned community in 1962.
-Its population of nearly 25,000 now includes immigrants from Russia and Ethiopia, and until recently, was home to acclaimed Israeli writer Amos Oz.
+The modern town was established by ex-kibbutzniks as a planned community in 1962 and today hosts a growing alternative music and art scene.
+Its population of nearly 25,000 now includes immigrants from Russia and Ethiopia, and until recently, Arad was home to acclaimed Israeli writer Amos Oz.

 Arad is often used as a base for excursions to sites in the Dead Sea area.
 It has an archaeological site and is near Yatir, one of the country's finest desert wineries.
 You can also take a stroll through the galleries and workshops of Eshet Lot, the artists' quarter.